freeCodeCamp/freeCodeCamp/guide/english/mathematics/intro-to-inverse-functions/index.md

 ---
 ## Intro to Inverse Functions

 Say you were trying to reflect y=3x over the line y=x.
 What would be the equation of the line?
 As you can see in the image below, it would be y=1/3x.
 But why is that so?
 If you swap x and y with each other and solve for y, you can find that the equation would be the same.
-This is what would be called a inverse function.
+This is what would be called an inverse function.

 <img src="http://d2r5da613aq50s.cloudfront.net/wp-content/uploads/369430.image1.jpg" />